Sirenia Stakes

 The Sirenia Stakes is a Group 3 flat horse race in Great Britain open to two-year-old horses.
 It is run at Kempton Park over a distance of 6 furlongs (1,207 metres, and it is scheduled to take place each year in early September.

 History

 The event is named after Sirenia, a successful filly foaled in 1895.
 Her victories included Kempton's Duke of York Stakes and Great Jubilee Handicap, and she was subsequently a leading broodmare.

-The Sirenia Stakes was originally contested on turf, and for a period it was classed at Listed level.
+Prior to 1967, the Sirenia Stakes was run as a nursery handicap.
+It was originally contested on turf, and for a period it was classed at Listed level.
 It was promoted to Group 3 status in 2003, and was switched to a newly opened all-weather track in 2006.